 - Your own wounds and memories of assault, intimidation, objectification and victimization

 Steps to Follow:

-- Light a sage stick and smudge your home and yourself for cleansing + purifying + protection.
+- Light the herbs and move the smoke around your home and yourself for cleansing + purifying + protection.

 - Gather all your materials (hold the victim and perpetrator in your mind, as you cannot gather them into the circle [the man is untouchable, after all]).

 - Make a ritual container with a circle of salt around you.
 If you don’t want to use salt, envision a bright circle of light encapsulating you and your ritual space.
 Set the intention for it to be a circle of protection and safety, for the highest good of everyone.

 - Light your black candle.
 Set the obsidian before it.

 - Take your paper and pen and write an intention to: Harness the anger and rage, and release the pain and wounding you have been experiencing (since the Kavanaugh trial, since the election, since you were born), and to channel the pain and wounding caused by the white heteropatriarchy into productive change on an individual and social level, to create a more just and equal society and world, for the greatest good of everyone.

 - Recall the recent trials where a man accused (by a “credible” accuser) of sexual assault was appointed to the highest court in the land.
 Recall that a man accused of sexual assault and caught on film joking about it was elected to the highest office in our nation.